Abe92/hemeLB-feature-extraction/Logs/README.md

+# Logs/Journals

-All logs recorded during the project are stored here.
+All logs/journals recorded during the project are stored here.